-This light reminds you to buckle up the front passenger's seat belt.
+This light reminds you to have the front passenger buckle up the seat belt.

 Once the ignition key is turned to "ON" or "START", the reminder light flashes if a passenger sits in the front passenger seat and does not fasten the seat belt.
 Unless the front passenger fastens the belt, the light stays flashing.